 If you put down less than 20%, you are required to have private mortgage insurance.
 Your monthly PMI payment is on top of your interest, principal and real estate taxes payment.
 This will protect the borrower if you were to default on the home loan.
 How much your payment is depending upon your LTV ratio and the length of your loan, among other factors.
 If you do not wish to pay mortgage insurance, ask about no PMI-loans that are offered by private sources.

-PMI for most Freddie Mac loan programs is cheaper than FHA financing.
-You do not have to pay an upfront PMI payment as with FHA loans, and you also can have your PMI removed when your LTV is under 78%.
+PMI for most Freddie Mac loan programs is cheaper than FHA financing loans.
+You do not have to pay an upfront PMI payment as with FHA housing products, and you also can have your PMI removed when your LTV is under 78%.
 FHA lending require you to usually keep the mortgage insurance for the life of the loan.

 Takeaways om Freddie Mac Loans